iconify/documentation/documents/pages/sources/api/queries.md

 - Administrative queries.
 - Search queries.

 Documentation below is not complete.
-For now it just lists queries, more details will be added later.
+For now, it just lists queries, more details will be added later.

 ## JSONP responses